Howie Roseman: Professional career

 Among Roseman's responsibilities as the general manager, he oversaw the Eagles’ college and pro scouting departments, the team's medical, equipment, and video staffs, while also controlling the team's salary cap and supervising team security.

 In a change of front office structure, on January 2, 2015, Kelly was given general manager duties while Roseman was promoted to executive vice president of football operations.
 In this role, Roseman continued directing contract negotiations, managing the team's salary and also overseeing the team's medical staff, equipment staff and more.
 After Kelly's dismissal, Roseman became the de facto general manager again in 2016, and hired Doug Pederson as the Eagles' new head coach.
 Roseman helped the Eagles win Super Bowl LII when the team defeated the New England Patriots 41–33 in 2018.
 He was promoted to executive vice president and general manager on June 13, 2019.
 He won a second Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

 Roseman also plays a large role in the Eagles' community efforts, contributing to a number of initiatives involving military and children.
 Roseman's charitable endeavors have benefited Eagles Youth Partnership, the team's public charity which serves over 50,000 low-income children in the Greater Philadelphia region every year with a focus on health and education programming, as well as Eagles Care.
 In addition, Roseman has also worked with Alex's Lemonade Stand Foundation, the Boys & Girls Clubs of America, USA Football, Pop Warner, and Cop Wheels.
-He was named Honorary Commander for the Joint Base McGuire-Dix-Lakehurst for his continued efforts with the military.

-Musical career

-Roseman is a featured artist on "The Dreidel Song" as covered by The Philly Specials - a vocal trio composed of Philadelphia Eagles offensive linemen Lane Johnson, Jason Kelce, and Jordan Mailata - on their second album, A Philly Special Christmas Special.
-Proceeds from the album were donated to the Children's Crisis Treatment Center and Children's Hospital of Philadelphia.

 Personal life

 Roseman earned his bachelor's degree from the University of Florida before earning a JD degree from Fordham Law School.
+He was roommates and fraternity brothers with Jedd Fisch during their time at Florida.
 Howie and his wife, Mindy, reside in the Philadelphia suburbs with their four children.
+Roseman is a featured artist on "The Dreidel Song" as covered by The Philly Specials, a vocal trio composed of Philadelphia Eagles offensive linemen Lane Johnson, Jason Kelce, and Jordan Mailata, on their second album A Philly Special Christmas Special.
+Proceeds from the album were donated to the Children's Crisis Treatment Center and Children's Hospital of Philadelphia.